jsdclxvi/Reforestation/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## I met this girl on a dating site and, I don't know, we just clicked.